Coping with coronavirus

 What is coronavirus?

 Coronavirus, or COVID-19, as it’s sometimes also called, is a virus that can affect your lungs and airways.
-Sometimes, you might hear SARS said in reference to coronavirus.
+Sometimes, you might hear SARS mentioned in reference to coronavirus.
 SARS stands for severe acute respiratory syndrome and is used to describe any virus that affects our lungs and how we breathe.

 Because it’s a virus, coronavirus can only survive inside the living cells of an organism like an animal, a plant or us.
+The virus can also mutate, which means there are different strains (or variants) that behave slightly differently.
+They can sometimes be more infectious.

 How are you today?